Skip to main content

 Your First 15 Minutes Setting Up a Team

-Here's the practical setup guide.
-This takes about 15 minutes for a team of 5.
+This takes about 15 minutes for a team of five:

-Sign up for Sydium and create your team workspace.
+1. Create your team.
+Sign up and create your workspace.
 You're automatically the Owner.

-Send email invitations to your team.
-Assign each person a role: Admin, Editor, or Viewer.
-They accept the invite and land in your workspace.
+2. Invite members.
+Send email invites and assign each person a role: Admin, Editor, or Viewer.

 Do clients need a Sydium account to approve content?

-For the Client Portal, clients get a simplified access experience designed for reviewing and approving content.
-They don't need to navigate the full Sydium interface.
+No. The Client Portal gives them a simplified access experience built for reviewing and approving, so they never touch the full Sydium interface.

 How does Sydium handle team members in different timezones?

-Sydium supports timezone-aware scheduling.
-Each team member can set their preferred timezone, and the calendar displays times accordingly.
-When scheduling posts, you pick the target timezone for the audience, independent of where your team members are located.
+Each member sets their preferred timezone and the calendar displays times accordingly.
+When scheduling, you pick the target timezone for the audience, independent of where your team sits.

 Can I revoke access for a team member instantly?

 Yes.
-Owners and Admins can remove team members at any time, and access is revoked immediately.
-The removed member loses access to all team content, projects, and client data the moment you click remove.
+Owners and Admins can remove members at any time.
+Access to all team content, projects, and client data is revoked the moment you click remove.

 Making Collaboration Invisible

 The best collaboration tools are the ones you don't think about.
-When your approval workflow is a Slack thread, you think about it constantly - "Did the client respond yet?
+When your approval workflow is a Slack thread, you think about it constantly: "Did the client respond?
 Which version did they approve?
 Did someone already schedule this?"

-The teams that ship great social media content aren't the ones with the most talent - they're the ones with the least friction.
-When your approval workflow lives in Slack threads, your content calendar lives in a spreadsheet, and your client sign-off lives in WhatsApp, the friction isn't in the creative work.
+The teams that ship great social media content aren't the ones with the most talent.
+They're the ones with the least friction.
+When the approval workflow lives in Slack, the calendar lives in a spreadsheet, and client sign-off lives in WhatsApp, the friction isn't in the creative work.
 It's in everything around it.
-Sydium collapses that entire stack into one place: roles, permissions, approvals, client portals, task tracking, and publishing.
-All of that structure means your team can spend energy on what matters - actually making content that drives results.
+Sydium collapses that whole stack into one place: roles, permissions, approvals, client portals, task tracking, and publishing.
+That structure means your team spends energy on what matters, which is making content that drives results.

 Related free tools